BioCLIP: A Vision Foundation Model for the Tree of Life: Experiments

-We compare \modelname{} with the original OpenAI CLIP \citep{radford2021learning} as well as OpenCLIP \citep{ilharco2021openclip} trained on LAION-400M \citep{schuhmann2021laion400m}.
+We compare \modelname{} with the original OpenAI CLIP \citep{radford2021learning} and OpenCLIP \citep{ilharco2021openclip} trained on LAION-400M \citep{schuhmann2021laion400m}.
 Intuitively, common names of organisms are most pervasive in the training data of CLIP and OpenCLIP and these models work best with common names.
 This is also confirmed in our preliminary tests.
-Therefore, we use common names as class labels for CLIP and OpenCLIP by default unless unavailable for a dataset. \modelname{} can leverage taxonomic names, so we use taxonomic + common names by default.
+Therefore, we use common names as class labels for CLIP and OpenCLIP by default unless unavailable for a dataset. \modelname{} can leverage taxonomic names, so we use taxonomic+common names by default.
 However, as noted in \cref{tab:eval-data}, the test datasets come in a variety of labels.
 Whenever the preferred label type is not available, we use labels that come with the dataset.
+We also compare to an ImageNet-21K \citep{deng2009imagenet} pre-trained model \citep{steiner2021train} and DINO \citep{caron2021dino} for few-shot classification.